iqm-finland/iqm-client/INTEGRATION_GUIDE.rst

 ---------------------

 We encourage to transpile circuits to use the physical IQM qubit names before submitting them to IQM quantum computers.
-In case the quantum computing framework does not allow for this, providing a qubmit mapping can do the translation from the framework qubit names to IQM qubit names.
+In case the quantum computing framework does not allow for this, providing a qubit mapping can do the translation from the framework qubit names to IQM qubit names.
+Note, that qubit mapping is not supposed to be associated with individual circuits, but rather with the entire job request to IQM server.
+Typically, you would have some local representation of the QPU and transpile the circuits against that representation, then use qubit mapping along with the generated circuits to map from the local representation to the IQM representation of qubit names.
 We discourage exposing this feature to end users of the quantum computing framework.

 Integration testing